Holomorphic curves in exploded manifolds: Kuranishi structure: Structure of the ambient moduli stack of stable curves

 \subsection{Embedded Kuranishi structures}

 \

-If $D\dbar$ is surjective at a holomorphic curve $f$, then we shall show that the moduli stack of holomorphic curves close to $f$ is well behaved, and may be represented by the quotient of some $\C\infty1$ family of curves $\hat f$ by a group of automorphisms.
-If $D\dbar$ is not surjective at $f$, we shall choose a nice subsheaf $V$ of $\Y$ in a neighborhood of $f$ so that the moduli stack of curves with $\dbar$ in $V$ is well behaved.
-Below is the definition of a subsheaf $V$ of $\Y$.
+If $D\dbar$ is surjective at a holomorphic curve $f$, then we shall show that the moduli stack of holomorphic curves close to $f$ is represented by the quotient of some $\C\infty1$ family of curves $\hat f$ by a finite group of automorphisms; see Definition \ref{represented by family}.
+If, however, $D\dbar$ is not surjective at $f$, we need to choose a nice subsheaf $V$ of $\Y$ in a neighborhood of $f$ so that the moduli stack of curves with $\dbar$ in $V$ is well behaved.
+Below is a standard definition of a subsheaf $V$ of $\Y$.